-Require all new buildings on campus to meet USGBC LEED® Silver Certification criteria.
+Require all new buildings on campus to meet USGBC LEED® Silver Certification criteria, unless otherwise approved by current Board of County Commissioners (BCC).

 Site Rooms: Given the scale of the site, and in order to create a more understandable and manageable approach, the Master Plan divides the site up into three zones based on how the proposed campus buildings are oriented and to shape civic spaces, as well as their function.
 These zones, or "rooms," are defined in the plan with regards to their character, programming, and the hierarchy of private to public spaces.
 The rooms include a "Living Room," a "Front Room," and a "Back Room."